groupdocs-rewriter-cloud/GroupDocs.Rewriter-Products/english/rewriter/_index.md

      href: ./

 ############################# Header ############################
-title: "Text and documents paraphrasing"
+title: "Text and documents paraphrasing, summarization and simplification"
-description: "Automatically reword and rephrase text, PDFs, Microsoft Office and OpenOffice documents with full preservation of their meaning on all popular platforms."
+description: "Automatically rephrase, simplify and summarize text, PDFs, Microsoft Office and OpenOffice documents with full preservation of their meaning on all popular platforms."

 ############################# APIs ###############################
 apis: